Updated November 5, 2020

 - Handling a bloated sheep: You must learn exactly what to do if a sheep is suffering from bloat or grain poisoning, including rapid evaluation and response.
 If a sheep is exhibiting signs of extreme distress, you may only have a few minutes to administer lifesaving treatment.
 A veterinarian is not likely to be able to come to you in time, so caregivers must receive training on what to do long before any emergencies.

-- Administering oral and injectable medications and gastric intubation for sheep: You must be shown how to safely administer oral medications to a sheep without causing them undue stress or accidentally choking them, and must also be shown how to administer injectable medications.
+- Administering oral and injectable medications and gastric the introduction of a tube into a hollow organ (such as the esophagus or trachea) for sheep: You must be shown how to safely administer oral medications to a sheep without causing them undue stress or accidentally choking them, and must also be shown how to administer injectable medications.
 While oral medications are often preferred and administration is less stressful to both the sheep and the human, there are instances when an injection is necessary, so you must learn how to administer properly.
 Gastric intubation (such as to intervene in cases of bloat or grain poisoning) absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.

 - Administering subcutaneous fluids: A sheep who does not feel well may become dehydrated which can be quite dangerous.
 You must be shown how to safely administer subcutaneous fluids to a sheep so that you are able to maintain proper hydration in a sheep who will not drink on their own.